 Let’s say your business just towed in a broken-down car.
 By the time you bring it to the mechanic for repairs, their garage has already closed.
-So you bring the car back to your garage.
+You bring the car back to your garage.
 At night, some thieves break the car window and steal your customer’s valuables.
-Garagekepers insurance will pay for the compensation.
+Garagekeepers insurance will pay for the compensation.

 Note: You must purchase on-hook towing insurance and general liability insurance first to purchase garagekeepers legal liability insurance.
 In some states, garagekeepers insurance is called storage location insurance, while on-hook towing insurance is called garagekeepers legal liability insurance.